alaneng-neu/flashgen-ai/README.md

 ## **Abstract**

 The challenge we are trying to solve with our project is that it is difficult to create effective study materials based on class content and human preferences, since traditional word-based methods don’t have a good semantic understanding and flexibility across various different flashcard sets.
 To address this, we created a pipeline that loads, parses, and preprocesses Quizlet flashcards, classifies them using rule-based heuristics and transformer-based zero-shot learning, and embeds them into a vector database for semantic search.
 We then use interactive notebooks for incremental updates, managing metadata, and querying natural language.
-This workflow allows for semantic retrieval, flashcard classification, and retrieval-augmented generation (RAG), which we use to create an adaptable and scalable AI-powered study tool. (wrote this based on the points above, feel free to add to this)
+This workflow allows for semantic retrieval, flashcard classification, and retrieval-augmented generation (RAG), which we use to create an adaptable and scalable AI-powered study tool.

 ## **Overview**